Fast Thermalization from the Eigenstate Thermalization Hypothesis: Davies' Generator of a rounded Hamiltonian

 \subsection{The fixed point}

 This version of generator $\bCL$ is as nice as it can be: it is a Lindbladian and satisfies detailed balance for the rounded Gibbs state.
-This brings about many technical conveniences (which Quantum Metropolis does not enjoy) and sharper convergence guarantees. \begin{fact}[Exact detailed balance for each $\bomega$] For the rounded Gibbs state $ \bvsigma\propto e^{-\beta \bar{\vH}}= \sum_{\bnu}\e^{-\beta \bnu}\vP_{\bnu}$,
+This brings about many technical conveniences and sharper convergence guarantees. \begin{fact}[Exact detailed balance for each $\bomega$] For the rounded Gibbs state $ \bvsigma\propto e^{-\beta \bar{\vH}}= \sum_{\bnu}\e^{-\beta \bnu}\vP_{\bnu}$,

 \end{fact} \begin{proof} Observe

 And similarly for conjugate $ \vA^{a}(\bomega)\sqrt{ \bvsigma}=e^{-\beta \bomega/2}\sqrt{ \bvsigma}\vA^{a}(\bomega) $.
 Hence, for the first term $\CL_{\bomega,1}:= \sum_{ab}\gamma_{ab}(\bomega) \vA^{a\dagg}(\bomega) \vX \vA^b(\bomega)$,